 Dr. Carlisle froze, and he just stared at her.
 She didn’t react, just maintained her gentle little smile, her blue eyes regarding him with grandmotherly fondness.
 He thought, I just misheard her.
 What did she say?
 His father was a saint.
 His father liked satin.
 His father was named Stan.
 His father looked like Santa.
 But each of those collided with his memory, which stubbornly clung to what it had first heard.
 Finally, he just said, “I beg your pardon?”

 “Satan,” Mrs. Crane said, her voice still mild and bland.
 “That’s Derek’s father.
 Lucifer.
 He used to visit, too, quite often, when Derek was little, but I expect he has other concerns these days.”
-She giggled a little, and said, “And I’m sure he’s had dalliances with other ladies since my time.
+She giggled a little.
+“And I’m sure he’s had dalliances with other ladies since my time.
 Quite a charmer, you know, whatever else you might say about him.”